torquebox/torquebox.org/news/2013-03-28-scheduling-jobs-at-runtime.md

     TorqueBox::ScheduledJob.schedule('Counter', '0 * * * * ?')

-The `schedule` method is synchronous - it waits until the job is fully deployed and returns `true` afterwards.
-There is a default wait time set to 5s.
-If the job is not created in that time the method returns `false`.
+The `schedule` method  waits until the job is fully deployed and returns `true` afterwards.
+If the job is not created in 30s the method returns `false`.

-There are many other options, including customizing the wait time as well as the job name.
+There are many other options, including customizing the job name or description.
 Please refer to the [RDoc documentation for the `schedule` method](/builds/yardocs/TorqueBox/ScheduledJob.html#schedule-class_method) for the details.

 ## Job names